talhabinjaved/zero-shot-ai-agents/FIXES_APPLIED.md

-# Multi-Provider Orchestrator Fixes
+# AI Experiment Orchestrator - Technical Fixes

 ## Overview

-This document details all fixes applied to **all 4 AI agent provider orchestrators**: Jules, OpenHands, Augment, and Cosine.
+This document details all fixes applied to the **AI agent experiment orchestrators** for **Jules** and **OpenHands**.

-All providers have been updated with identical core fixes to ensure reliable repository creation, file management, and cross-platform compatibility.
+Both providers have been updated with comprehensive fixes to ensure reliable repository creation, file management, high-quality results, and cross-platform compatibility.

+**Note:** Augment and Cosine providers were tested but removed due to:
+- **Augment:** Backend issues (100% failure rate) - See archived documentation for details
+- **Cosine:** Architectural mismatch with use case (reactive CI fixer, not proactive experiment creator)

 ---

-## ✅ Providers Fixed
+## ✅ Supported Providers

-1. **Jules** - Fully tested and working ✅
+1. **Jules** - ⭐⭐⭐⭐⭐ Fully tested, production-ready, recommended
-2. **OpenHands** - Code fixed, ready for testing
+2. **OpenHands** - ⭐⭐⭐⭐⭐ Fully tested, production-ready, excellent alternative
-3. **Augment** - Code fixed, ready for testing
-4. **Cosine** - Code fixed, ready for testing

 ---